Business wisdom says we manage what we measure; therefore, we want to measure what matters: purpose.

 Robert Quinn is the Margaret Elliot Tracey Professor Emeritus at the University of Michigan, Ross Business School and one of the co-founders of the Center for Positive Organizations.
 Quinn is globally known for both his research and his teaching, focused on culture, leadership, organizational change and effectiveness.
 He is the author of 19 books including Deep Change and The Positive Organization.
 His most recent book (with Anjan Thakor) is The Economics of Higher Purpose.

 Cheryl A. Harris is the Chief Procurement Officer at Allstate.
 In this role, Cheryl manages Allstate’s $4B spend portfolio to deliver value, mitigate risk, cultivate innovation, and develop talent.
-Cheryl also oversees Allstate’s Supplier Inclusion and Sustainability programs to ensure suppliers responsibly serve customers, employees, agency owners, shareholders, and the community.
+Cheryl also oversees Allstate’s Supplier Inclusion and Sustainability programs.
+Prior to Allstate, Cheryl served as the Americas Procurement Delivery Managing Director at Accenture.
+Over her 30+-year career, Cheryl has been recognized as an innovative and inclusive leader.
+Recent recognition includes being named as one of the Most Powerful Black Women in Corporate America (2018 & 2019), and one of the Most Powerful Black Executives in Corporate America (2017).